Subscribe to receive email updates about the proposed Waukesha diversion.

 If DNR determines application is approvable the application must be forwarded to the Regional Body and Compact Council made up of the Great Lakes States and Provinces.
 The Regional Body (States and Provinces) will first issue a declaration of findings.
 Subsequently the Compact Council (States) must approve the application for it to move forward.

-Step 5: Regional Body and Compact Council Review
+Step 6: Regional body and Compact council review

 - The Regional Body and Compact Council hold an informational hearing in Waukesha.